smit4k/codingbat-rust/README.md

 ## Overview

-This repository contains idiomatic Rust implementations for CodingBat exercises, organized by topic
+This repository contains idiomatic Rust solutions for CodingBat exercises, organized by topic

 ## Structure